maidsafe/bls_dkg/README.md

 ## License

-This Safe Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) http://opensource.org/licenses/MIT) at your option.
+This Safe Network library is licensed under the BSD-3-Clause license.

+See the [LICENSE](LICENSE) file for more details.

 ## Contributing